FUE Hair Transplant Surgery in Singapore

 Dr. Tyng Tan has been trained to perform these techniques.
-The technique to be used will depend on the preference of the patient, taking into consideration the unique concern and issue on hair loss.
+The choice of approach will depend on the preference of the patient, taking into consideration the hair loss issue that he is suffering from.

-No scars shall develop from the procedure, which makes it a good option for those who have a history of keloids and thickened or stretched scars.
+No scars will develop from the procedure, which makes it a good option for those with a history of keloids and thickened or stretched scars.

-Recovery time is shorter because the small holes that are created for the FUE heals within a shorter period of time compared with the strip method used in FUT.
+Recovery time is shorter because the minute holes that are created for the hair grafts heals within a shorter period of time compared to the strip method, or FUT.

-The patient shall not be forbidden to do strenuous activities, which is the case for FUT patients because their scars are prone to widening when the patient does strenuous exercises.
+The patient will not be forbidden to do strenuous activities, which is the case for FUT patients because their scars are prone to widening when the patient does strenuous exercises.

-Yes, but only a 1mm scab, which is expected to shed in a week or 2.
-It shall look like a small red dot which, depending on your body’s healing characteristics, may eventually match your skin tone, become white, or remain a little red.
+The surgery will leave 1mm scabs, which are expected to shed in a week or 2.
+It will then look like small red dots which, depending on your body’s healing characteristics, may eventually match your skin tone, become lighter (hypopigmented), or remain a little red.

 This depends on the pre-existing density of the donor area and the amount of hair that was involved.
 If too much hair was removed, it might have a patchy look.
 Generally speaking, it still depends on the individual characteristics of the patient.